 Other certifications to look for include Bird Friendly and Rainforest Alliance.
 The Smithsonian Institute’s Bird Friendly certification ensures the protection of bird habitats, and the Rainforest Alliance works to protect the environment and the farmers.
 You can also look for shade-grown on your coffee bags.
 This allows for the preservation of rainforest canopies, though there isn’t a certification for it.

 A basic question is always going to be your desired roast.
 Lighter roasts tend to lend themselves to fruitier, lighter flavors, while dark roasts are heated longer, producing a flavor that is more robust and sometimes bitter.

 Espressos and lattes are usually made with dark roasts.
 Coffees flavored with natural spice tend to lend themselves to a medium roast.
-Light roasts have the fruitiest tastes, but they also have the most caffeine.
+Light roasts have the fruitiest tastes and the most complex flavors.
 You can read more about roast types here.

 One question you’ll certainly want answered is whether you want ground coffee or whole beans.
 The answer to that depends on how quickly you use coffee, how you store it after purchase, and – most importantly – how you brew it.

 The big difference is that ground coffee loses its potency faster.
 Whole beans are also more versatile.
 If you buy those, you can grind them to the consistency of however you’re brewing coffee.
 If you’re making cold brew, you can grind them coarse.
 If you like espresso or pressed coffee, you can grind them fine.

 Pre-ground coffee does have an advantage if you’re just scooping it out of the bag for a drip coffee maker, which uses a medium grind.
 You can just scoop grounds into the filter and get brewing.